hiphops-io/hiphops-io.github.io/docs/integrations/slack.md

   - name: slack.send_response
     input:
       response_url: "https://hooks.slack.com/commands/T02NVHE2ERJ/4902701257719/UNR6kqwSF5fCTH70RxWUe9M9" # String - The slack response URL to post to (will be valid for use 5 times, for 30 minutes from the time you receive it)
-      text: "Hello world" # (Optional) string - A simple text message to respond with (if not provided, `response_payload` must be provided)
+      text: "Hello world" # (Optional) string - A simple text message to respond with.
+One of text, attachments, blocks or response_payload must be provided
-      response_payload: "{ 'text': 'Some text' }" # (Optional) object - A complex object conforming to the Slack messaging format.
+      attachments: ([{ text: "Attachment text" }]) # (Optional) array - An array of attachments, which conform to the slack payload format.
+One of text, attachments, blocks or response_payload
+      blocks: >
+        ([
+          {
+            type: "section",
+            text: {
+              type: "mrkdwn",
+              text: "This is a *bold* and _italic_ message with a link: <https://example.com|Example>", },
+          },
+        ]) # (Optional) array - An array of blocks, which conform to the slack payload format.
+One of text, attachments, blocks or response_payload must be provided
       send_to_channel: true # (Optional) boolean - If false, the response will be sent as an ephemeral response, only visible to the user being responded to.
 If true, it will be sent to the channel the original message is in.
-Default: false.
+Defaults: false
 ```

 ###### Responds with